(scroll down to see all)

-Kreifels spent five years as Assistant State Treasurer of Kansas.
+Kreifels spent six years as Assistant State Treasurer of Kansas.
 As Assistant State Treasurer he also served as chief of staff - an agency head and deputy to a statewide elected official.
 He managed all aspects of the Treasurer’s office including scheduling, policy development, legislative, budgeting, and personnel.

 Kreifels was accountable for an office that processed over $21B annually which is comprised of 42 employees with an annual budget of over $3.5M.
 He worked with the State Treasurer to create new programs and modernize existing ones to reach out to a diverse set of Kansans with a wide variety of financial education initiatives.
 He was responsible for identifying innovative ways to help return unclaimed property to Kansans.

 Kreifels played an integral role in working with the Kansas 529 Learning Quest program and program manager to develop an annual marketing plan which includes television, radio, newsprint, collateral material, and other borderless marketing initiatives.

 Kreifels continuously sought out ways to increase the use of technology in the office to reduce costs.
 He directed Emergency Preparedness Operations planning and training for the agency with exposure to FEMA, the Department of Homeland Security as well as the Kansas Department of Emergency Management.